 Getting Into London from Heathrow

 - Cheapest Way: You can take the Picadilly line all the way into central London.
 It takes 1-1-1/2 hours.
-Using the Oyster card, it costs £5.10 during peak and £3.10 off peak.
-This is a great choice for the budget traveler.
+Using the Oyster card to save money and for ease of on/off.

 - Blazing Fast & Pricey: The Heathrow Express is a non-stop train that goes from Heathrow to Paddington station in a short 15 minutes.
 The tickets cost £25.00 for one way or £37.00 for a prepaid round trip.
 This is a good choice for a single person or couple who are anxious to get their trip started (as I was on my last visit) however you will need to transfer to the tube to get to your hotel.